St. Francis De'Sales High School, Nagpur, Maharashtra: History

 SFS High School was established in 1867 at Kamptee before relocating to its present location in Sadar, Nagpur in 1870.
-The school has commemorated several major milestones, including 125 years in 1995, 140 years in 2010, 150 years in 2020, and 155 years of existence in 2025.

 The school's origins trace back to Kamptee, where Fr.
 Mabboux opened a school in a small room on 4 March 1867, with Br.
 Alick Rigley as its first Head Master and Nicholas Appao as its first enrolled student.
 After a new building was constructed in Nagpur by Fr.
 John Thevenet, Fr.
 Mabboux moved the institution along with 50 boarders from Kamptee.
 The school became fully independent in Nagpur on 21 January 1870.

 In its early days, the curriculum included Urdu, which was later replaced by Latin, helping to secure a government grant.
-Under Fr.
-Charles Felix Pelvat, the school was raised to a full-fledged High School, acquired a "First Art" (F.A.) course, and became affiliated with the University of Calcutta.
+Under Charles Felix Pelvat, the school was raised to a full-fledged High School, acquired a "First Art" (F.A.) course, and became affiliated with the University of Calcutta.
 The second floor was built in 1884 to be used as a dormitory.
-During the tenure of Fr.
-Francis Stephan Coppel in the 1890s and 1900s, the school focused on all-round development, starting a gymnasium, a printing press, science labs, a school band, and music classes.
+During the tenure of Francis Stephan Coppel in the 1890s and 1900s, the school focused on all-round development, starting a gymnasium, a printing press, science labs, a school band, and music classes.

-Renovations and Technology (1995–2007)

-During the tenure of Rev. Fr.
-Ivan Lobo (1995–2007), the school underwent a period of significant renovation and technological upgrade.
-The entire building was re-plastered and repainted, and the grounds were levelled.
-New constructions included three modern computer labs, a new staircase to the auditorium, and a new gate on Link Road.
-Through a donation from alumnus Dr. Shrikant Jichkar, the school acquired computers and internet access.
-Other additions included an LCD projector, a digital printing machine, an EPBX digital phone system, and an LPG plant for the chemistry lab.
-In 2001–02, the school uniform was changed from white shirts and khaki pants to blue shirts and navy-blue pants with a maroon cardigan for winter.
+During the tenure of Ivan Lobo (1995–2007), the school underwent a period of significant renovation and technological upgrade.
+Through a donation from alumnus Shrikant Jichkar, the school acquired computers and internet access.
+In 2001–02, the school uniform was changed.

-Transition To co-education (2007–2013)

-Rev. Sr. Arpita Mathew took charge in 2007 as the school's first female principal.
+Arpita Mathew took charge in 2007 as the school's first female principal.
 The most significant change during her tenure occurred in the 2008–09 academic year, when the school, traditionally an all-boys institution, became co-educational.
 Other changes included introducing navy-blue blazers for staff, adding house-coloured T-shirts for the Saturday uniform.
-School timings were revised from 9:00 AM - 3:00 PM (Before) TO 7:45 AM. – 1:40 PM (After).
+School timings were revised.
 The foundation stone for a new Primary School building was also laid during this period.